 Once you're sure you can get out safely from your vehicle, put it in Park and pull the handbrake to prevent your car from moving.
 Also, turn on the hazard lights to make your vehicle more visible and place a warning triangle to alert oncoming motorists.

-Check yourself and your companions to know if someone has been injured or needs immediate medical care.
-Check also the people in the other car; they may also need help.
+After a road accident, Do a thorough self-check.
+Also, check your companions to know if someone has been injured or needs immediate medical care.
+Check the people in the other car, too; they may also need immediate help.

+Wondering about what to do if you hit someone with your car?
 If anyone needs medical assistance, call the national emergency hotline (911) or MMDA hotline (136) to ask for it.
+Keep a copy of the emergency hotline numbers in your car.
+It will come in handy in case of a car accident.

 You need an accurate record of the incident, so be sure to take as many pictures of the accident scene from multiple angles.
 The images will be useful for deciding who is at fault and backing up your auto insurance claim or any lawsuit.

 Make sure to get the following kinds of shots: